Contents

 Also, the microcontroller has an EEPROM that allows you to permanently store essential data like receiver frequencies, transmitter codes, etc.

 Interestingly, the PIC16F877A is cost-effective and easy to handle.
-And thanks to its flexibility, the device works in places you have never used a microcontroller before.
+Thanks to its flexibility, the device works in places where you have never used a microcontroller before.

 Features of the PIC16F877A